How to Easily Change a Table Column to Nullable in Laravel

 Conclusion

-By following the above steps, you can easily change a table column to nullable in Laravel.
 Remember, if you’re using Laravel 9 or lower, make sure to install the Doctrine/DBAL package before modifying the column.
-This flexibility allows you to adapt your database structure to meet the evolving needs of your Laravel application.

 Happy coding!